What are the benefits of SBT?

 I’m not an elite athlete, can SBT benefit me?

 The great thing about SBT is that anyone can benefit from it.
 It doesn’t matter if you are a world class athlete or someone who has just got into training for their first event, the principles behind SBT remain the same.
 We are optimizing your individual performance based on your physiological capabilities.
 We can’t make everyone a world record breaker, but we can ensure that everyone is getting the most out of their training, reduce the risk of overtraining, and make sure their systems are primed for the requirements of their training.

-Every activity from sleeping, rowing a 2k, running marathon, or swimming a 50m butterfly can be defined along the human bioenergetic power continuum.
-For example, the bioenergetic power required to run a marathon is going to be different than that required to run a 3000 meter race, and different again to what is required for everyday activities.
-Physiological profile testing (PPT) can identify which energy systems are lacking the fuel required to perform optimally.
+Every activity from sleeping, rowing a 2k, running a marathon, or swimming a 50m butterfly can be defined along the human bioenergetic power continuum.
+Bioenergetics is the bodies ability to create, store, and use the appropriate fuels to perform our intended activities.

 The BioEnergetic Power Score™ (BEPS)

 BEPS scores give us the ability to determine whether each system has the capacity to provide fuel for your required level of activity.
 Using reference values created over the past 15 years from 150,000 samples we are able to give you an indication of what BEPS value you require to help you achieve your goal.

 As part of your PPT report you will get a BEPS score and graph